Mintakaaaa/mercia/lesson_plans/booklet_1_actual.md

 This function returns (yields) a database session and ensures it is closed properly when we are finished using it.
 This is very important because this allows us to have a single, central method of creating a database session between different API endpoints.
 It also protects us from fatal errors as the `finally` block closes the connection to the database before returning an error to us.

+---

+***IN PRACTICE: LESSON 2 ENDED HERE***

+Recap questions to ask in Lesson 3:
+1. Which CLI command creates a new file?
+2. What database did we create?
+	1. How many tables did this database have?
+	2. What columns did the database table have?
+3. Which CLI command did we use to populate the movies database?
+4. Which new tool did we introduce into the project?
+5. Which column's data do we **not** enter when making a new record?
+Why?
+6. Why did we make the `get_db()` function, and what is its significance?

+---
 ## Let's now make our first Model
 17. Using the `touch` command, create a new file `models.py` and add the following code: